GPUOpen-LibrariesAndSDKs/BlenderUSDHydraAddon/README.md

 - cmake 3.x.
 Make sure it's added to the PATH environment variable

 ### Recommended software
 - [epydoc](http://epydoc.sourceforge.net/) - enable PyCharm to parse Core's documentation.
-Use `py -m pip install epydoc` with your selected python interpreter or install it from PyCharm
+Use `py -m pip install epydoc` with your selected python interpreter or install it from PyCharm.
-- [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download/download-thanks.html?platform=windows&code=PCC) - very recommended coding, possible to enable intellisense(limited) for Blender code and for RPR Core
+- [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download/download-thanks.html?platform=windows&code=PCC) - very recommended coding, possible to enable intellisense(limited) for Blender code.
-- [Visual Studio 2019 Community](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16) - has a very nice python extension, possible to enable intellisense for Blender and for RPR Core, provides remote debugging in Blender
+- [Visual Studio 2019 Community](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16) - has a very nice python extension, possible to enable intellisense for Blender, provides remote debugging in Blender.

 ### Coding Conventions
 Aim is to conform to [pep8](https://www.python.org/dev/peps/pep-0008/).
 At minimum it's 4 spaces for indentation, sources are utf-8, there's .gitconfig in the root of the project - please set you editor to use it (for most simplicity).
-E.g. PyCharm(recommended!) default setting are fine and seems that it also picks up .editorconfig automatically also, Tortoise Merge has a checkbox 'Enable EditorConfig', for Visual Studio there's [EditorConfig extension](https://visualstudiogallery.msdn.microsoft.com/c8bccfe2-650c-4b42-bc5c-845e21f96328)
+E.g. PyCharm(recommended!) default setting are fine and seems that it also picks up .editorconfig automatically also, Tortoise Merge has a checkbox 'Enable EditorConfig', for Visual Studio there's [EditorConfig extension](https://visualstudiogallery.msdn.microsoft.com/c8bccfe2-650c-4b42-bc5c-845e21f96328).

-###Git
+### Git
 We try to avoid merge commits, the easiest way to do it.
 This one rejects merges that would result in merge commit:
 ```commandline
 > git config [--global] merge.ff only